SigneLW/HHchurch/README.md

 ### HHchurch

-This repo contains data and code for an assignment from a coursera data science course.
+This repo contains data and code for an assignment from the coursera course **Applied Data Science with Python**.

 ## The Assignment